ThinkPad E series: 14" (E480, E485)

 The E480 and E485 have a 14-inch display and optionally come with a Windows 10 64-bit system.
 USB type-C is used for charging for the first time in the ThinkPad E series.
 The USB-C port can also connect to most USB-C docks allowing 4K display output, additional USB ports, networking, and charging from a single cable.

-The E480 uses Intel Core processors (up to i7-8550U), and is equipped with the integrated intel UHD 620 graphics card or optionally the AMD RX550-2gb discrete graphics card.
+The E480 uses Intel Core processors (up to i7-8550U), and is equipped with the integrated intel UHD 620 graphics card or optionally the AMD RX550 2 GB discrete graphics card.
 The E480 did not have adequate cooling system on the higher end models, especially those with the dedicated AMD RX 550 graphics card, leading to unit overheating.
 Lenovo released a firmware update that addressed the problem, but substantially limited the performance of the graphics card.

 The E485 is similar to the E480 but it uses an AMD Ryzen processor.
 The AMD Ryzen processors use Radeon Vega integrated graphics which outperforms similar Intel integrated graphics.